facebook/screenshot-tests-for-android/index.md

 The plugin also sets up compile dependencies for your tests, so you can now just start calling the `Screenshot` API.
 See the [Creating a screenshot](#creating-a-screenshot) section for more information.

-Take a look at our [example build.gradle](https://github.com/facebook/screenshot-tests-for-android/blob/master/examples/app-example/build.gradle).
+Take a look at our [sample build.gradle](https://github.com/facebook/screenshot-tests-for-android/blob/master/sample/build.gradle).

 NOTE: By default this overrides your instrumentation test runner, and depending on your set up this can cause problems.
 See [Custom Test Runner](#custom-test-runner) for how to avoid this.